 How to Test the Trial VersionYou can download a trial version of Email Encryption End-to-End (EEE) from this website.
 This can be used for 30 days from the date of installation to encrypt messages, after which it can no longer be used to do that (but can still be used to decrypt messages).
 The encryption key in the trial version may be of any length from 16 to 64 characters, but must consist only of a single character repeated, optionally with spaces.
 (Any key may be used for decryption.)
 Thus messages encrypted using the trial version are insecure because the key used is from a very limited set, and so a brute force method can be used for unauthorized decryption.

-To test the trial version, run EEE and create a message to send (optionally with an appended file), and encrypt it to a ciphertext file, say 'test.enc'.
-In your email client create some message and then attach test.enc.
+To test the trial version, firstly run EEE and compose a message in the textbox, then encrypt it to a ciphertext file, say 'test.zip'.
+In your email client create some message and then attach test.zip.
 Send the message either to yourself (using the same or a different email address).
-When you receive the message, save the attached file ('test.enc').
-Run EEE, tell it where to find test.enc, and decrypt the message using the same key (saving any appended file in a folder different from the folder containing the original appended file).
-Then compare the message sent with the message received (and compare the two appended files, if any).
+When you receive the message, save the attached file ('test.zip').
+Run EEE, tell it where to find test.zip, and decrypt the message using the same key.
+Then compare the message sent with the message received.
 You could also exchange encrypted messages with a friend (who has also downloaded the trial version) if you tell them the key you use.

 The Encryption MethodEmail Encryption End-to-End uses the encryption algorithm as used by our earlier cryptographic product, Cryptosystem ME6.
 This encryption method is described in Chapter 2 of the ME6 user manual, The Cryptosystem ME6 Encryption Process.
 Cryptosystem ME6 was developed in Europe, was first released in 2001, and has been used continually since then, during which time no weakness in the encryption method has been discovered.